Security-Onion-Solutions/securityonion-docs/hardware.rst

  - 2 CPU cores
  - 200GB storage

-For all other configurations, the minimum specs for running Security Onion 2.1:
+For all other configurations, the minimum specs for running Security Onion 2.1 are:

  - 12GB RAM
  - 4 CPU cores